Teoman (wrestler)

-Metehan Kocabaşoğlu (born 4 March 1993) is a German professional wrestler of Turkish descent.
-He was signed to WWE, where he performed on the NXT UK brand under the ring name Teoman.
+Metehan Kocabaşoğlu (born 4 March 1993) is a German professional wrestler of Turkish descent, currently performing for German Wrestling Federation (GWF) under his first name (stylized as Metahan), where he is the reigning GWF World Champion in his second reign, and is a former four-time GWF Tag Team Champion.
+He is best known for his tenure in WWE, where he performed on the NXT UK brand under the ring name Teoman as well as his time at Westside Xtreme Wrestling (wXw) where he won the prestigeous 16 Carat Gold Tournament in 2019.
+He also competed in the PWG Battle of Los Angeles.

-He is best known for his work with Westside Xtreme Wrestling (wXw), where under the ring name Lucky Kid and under his birth name Metehan, his accomplishments include being a one-time wXw Shotgun Champion, a one-time wXw World Tag Team Champion and the winner of 16 Carat Gold.
+He worked with wXw under the ring name Lucky Kid and under his birth name Metehan.
+His accomplishments include being a one-time wXw Shotgun Champion, a one-time wXw World Tag Team Champion and the winner of 16 Carat Gold.

 Professional wrestling career

 Early career (2008–2015)

 Kocabaşoğlu initially aspired to be a professional footballer, but after sustaining a knee injury, he was forced to give it up.
 A friend of his, Cem Kaplan, told him about the professional wrestling school at the German Wrestling Federation (GWF), so he trained to become a professional wrestler, making his debut in 2008.
 He would go on to team with Kaplan in German Stampede Wrestling (GSW), and had greater success with Tarkan Aslan, as The Young Lions, winning multiple tag team championships across the country.
 Billed as Aslan's storyline brother, he was nicknamed The Lucky Kid, which later became his ring name.